Florence Shaw: Work outside Dry Cleaning

 Occasionally, Shaw has featured on songs by other artists.
 In 2023, she appeared on the Sleaford Mods song "Force 10 from Navarone" from their album UK Grim.
 During an interview with the NME, Sleaford Mods' Jason Williamson said "I got to know her a little bit and I'm in total awe of how she creates this non-landscape; this empty portrait of whatever she's talking about.
 You don't even have to know what she's going on about, which is brilliant and I identify with."

 Art and lecturing

-Until 2023, Shaw was a visiting lecturer, teaching illustration at universities such as the University of Northampton and Norwich University of the Arts.
+Shaw used to be a visiting lecturer, teaching illustration at universities such as the University of Northampton and Norwich University of the Arts.
 In 2021, shortly before the worldwide COVID-19 pandemic lockdown, Shaw quit her lecturing job to focus on her role with Dry Cleaning, who had just signed to 4AD to release their debut album.
 One of Shaw's earliest works in art exhibitions includes a contribution for Happy Birthday Edward Lear (2012) at the Poetry Café in London.